DevExpress/devextreme-documentation/concepts/05 UI Components/zz Common/10 Data Visualization Widgets/30 Data Formatting/25 Currency Formats.md

         }
     };

-Note that you must not set the **type** option if you use a Globalize formatter.
+Note that you must not set the **type** property if you use a Globalize formatter.
 Also, this approach might require additional <a href="https://github.com/jquery/globalize/blob/master/README.md#2-cldr-content" target="_blank">CLDR modules</a> not shipped with the DevExtreme package.